-Policy 21/107 Remission of General Rates for Qualifying Residential Properties Objective of the Policy
+Policy 24/107 Remission of General Rates for Qualifying Residential Properties

 Council wishes to ensure there is fairness and equity in the rating system.
 This policy enables the remission of general rates of properties categorised as residential for value-based general rates, where the impact of high land values may result in certain ratepayers being required to pay a disproportionate share of general rates.